 Start by talking your child through the routine, and take them to the toilet with you.
 Get them to practise sitting on the potty (even if it’s wearing a diaper) so that they get used to the idea.
 Remember, around the age of 2 years old is usually when most people start to potty train, but if you think your child is ready earlier, you can introduce the routine earlier.
 Likewise, take their lead if you don’t think they are showing the signs of readiness to potty train.

 Here’s an example of good routine:

-Change your child’s nappy in the bathroom as this is where grown-ups go.
+Change your child’s diaper in the bathroom as this is where grown-ups go.

-Change your child standing up, to make them an active part of the process – this signals a step away from having their nappy changed for them on the floor like a baby.
+Change your child standing up, to make them an active part of the process – this signals a step away from having their diaper changed for them on the floor like a baby.